Reasonable Doubt Murder Mystery Series – Death Row Inmate George Trepal

 As Travis’ health deteriorated in the hospital, he believed his father was trying to kill him.
 He was heard hollering “get him out of here…He’s trying to kill me,” and “they” (Pye and Pye’s sister Carolyn) were trying to kill him “again”.

 Despite the alarming proclamation, there is no record available of detectives ever following up on the alleged attempts on Travis’ life.
-If the testimony was presented to jurors it would have undermined the State’s portrayal of Pye’s “loving” relationship with his son, which was used, in part, to explain the decision to exclude Pye as a suspect.
+If the testimony was presented to jurors it would have undermined the state’s portrayal of Pye’s “loving” relationship with his son, which was used, in part, to explain the decision to exclude Pye as a suspect.

-While the defense wasn’t able to expose the alleged toxic father-son relationship, the State was allowed to elicit contradictory testimony from Pye’s daughter, Tammy Reed, that “They’ve always been real close, a very close relationship.”
+While the defense wasn’t able to expose the alleged toxic father-son relationship, the state was allowed to elicit contradictory testimony from Pye’s daughter, Tammy Reed, that “They’ve always been real close, a very close relationship.”

 Travis’ allegation that his father and Carolyn were trying to kill him while he was hospitalized, is bolstered by evidence of increased poison levels in his system and reports Carolyn was supplying baked foods to Travis and Duane in their hospital room.
 Following the outburst, doctors required all family members sign in prior to visits.
 Travis’ health eventually improved.